 Training classes meet on Tuesday nights (July through October) and include classroom as well as on-field instruction and are taught by veteran officials.
 New officials should make plans to attend training sessions each Tuesday night for on-field scrimmage/manipulative skills sessions designed specifically for new officials.

 What time commitment must I make to officiate football?

 As a first-year official you’ll be expected to attend Tuesday night training meetings and study and discuss rules related to the game during classroom discussions.
 Youth level games are scheduled on Saturdays and Sundays and begin as early as 8:00 am.
 Middle and Jr. High School games occur on weekdays and generally begin around 3:30 pm.
 Each game will be 1-1/2 to 2 hours in length.
 As a first-year official you will have the opportunity to work games as soon as the youth football season starts.
 Your schedule is limited only by your availability and the number of game assignments that are available.
-During the season you will be asked to work games in a variety of stadiums and at schools throughout Pierce, King and Thurston counties.
+During the season you will be asked to work games in a variety of stadiums and at schools throughout Pierce, South King counties.
 This distribution of games will help you become familiar with, and receive training from, many of our veteran officials.